 In mid-2021, the Ministry for the Environment consulted upon the first emissions reduction plan, which set the direction for climate action for the next 15 years.
 It also sets us on a pathway to meeting our 2050 net-zero greenhouse gas emissions and biogenic methane targets.
 It does this by implementing policies and strategies for specific sectors, including transport.
 More information is available here

 In July 2021, the Transportation Group National Committee submitted upon the plan.
-The submission is available here

 Traffic Control Devices Manual Part 4: Intersections (October 2021)